 Unreal Engine 4, Frostbite and the 4A Engine, as used in Metro Exodus, have already been used to demonstrate this tech in action.
 It seems far more obvious an improvement in reflections than shadows.

 Another significant issue is that there won’t be any games that support ray tracing from launch.
-That’s because we’re still waiting for the Windows 10 update that will see the roll out of Microsoft’s own DirectX Raytracing API, which Nvidia’s ray tracing tech is built upon.
+This is because we’re still waiting for the Windows 10 update that will see the roll out of Microsoft’s own DirectX Raytracing API, which Nvidia’s ray tracing tech is built upon.

-Once that arrives, RTX 2080 users will finally be able to see the ray tracing in effect for games such as Shadow of the Tomb Raider and Battlefield V, although the list of compatible games looks barren so far, as it’s not an easy task for developers to integrate the tech into their games.
+Once that arrives, RTX 2080 users will finally be able to see ray tracing in effect for games such as Shadow of the Tomb Raider and Battlefield V, although the list of compatible games looks pretty thin so far, as it isn’t an easy task for developers to integrate the tech into their games.

 The GTX 1080 may not offer ray tracing, but it can still play many of today’s games at a 4K resolution, at 60fps – although it doesn’t quite manage this with titles such as GTA V.